 Vineet Kumar was born in Ranchi, the capital city of the state of Jharkhand, to Vidya Roy, a housewife, and VK Roy, a Central government official.
 Despite being born in a small town in India, where IT penetration was extremely low, Vineet was highly passionate about technology and started working in the field of cyber security at a time when there were little to none job openings for cyber security experts.
-By 14, the media had labelled him “Youngest IT Security Guru, CEO & Social Entrepreneur”, and he went on to become one of the world’s youngest Microsoft Certified Systems administrators.
+By 14, the media had labelled him “Youngest IT Security Guru, CEO & Social Entrepreneur”, thereafter went on to become one of the world’s youngest Microsoft Certified Systems administrators.
 With the ever-increasing cybercrimes, Vineet wanted to expand the impact of his work, which led him to founding two pioneering initiatives towards establishing a sustainable peaceful cyberspace – the Global Association of Ethical hackers (GEHA) and the National Anti-Hacking Group (NAG).

 Alumnus of Churchill College, University of Cambridge, UK where he pursued a leadership course as a member of Future Leaders Connect 2017